Fair Housing Law

-For the state of California, the Fair Employment and Housing Act (FEHA) and Unruh Civil Rights Act were passed in 1959 to provide state-wide protections against discrimination in housing.
-Further, California law protects individuals from illegal discrimination by housing providers based on the following protected classes: race, color, ancestry, national origin, primary language, age, religion, mental or physical disability, sex, gender, sexual orientation, gender identity or expression, genetic information, marital status, familial status, source of income, and military or veteran status.
+In the state of California, additional protections against housing discrimination are provided through the Fair Employment and Housing Act (FEHA) and the Unruh Civil Rights Act, both of which were enacted in 1959.
+These laws aim to extend civil rights protections within the housing sector at the state level, recognizing the need for comprehensive safeguards against discrimination.
+California law prohibits housing providers from engaging in unlawful discrimination against individuals based on an extensive list of protected classes.
+This includes not only the federal categories such as race, color, ancestry, and national origin, but also additional aspects like primary language, age, religion, mental or physical disability, sex, gender, sexual orientation, gender identity or expression, genetic information, marital status, familial status, source of income, and military or veteran status.

 Fair Housing Resources: